Fascist Italy: Germany

-Alliance with Germany

 Mussolini inspects the troops in 1934.

 As war approached in 1939, the Fascist regime stepped up an aggressive press campaign against France claiming that Italian people were suffering in France.
-This was important to the alliance as both regimes mutually had claims on France, Germany on German-populated Alsace–Lorraine and Italy on Italian-populated Corsica, Nizza and Savoia.
+This was important to the alliance as both regimes mutually had claims on France, Germany on German-populated Alsace–Lorraine and Italy on Italian-populated Corsica, Nice and Savoy.
 In May 1939, a formal alliance was organized.
 The alliance was known as the Pact of Steel, which obliged Italy to fight alongside Germany if war broke out against Germany.
 Mussolini felt obliged to sign the pact in spite of his own concerns that Italy could not fight a war in the near future.
 This obligation grew from his promises to Italians that he would build an empire for them and from his personal desire to not allow Hitler to become the dominant leader in Europe.
 Mussolini was displeased with Germany's invasion of Poland as he wanted to mediate the crisis, but decided to remain officially silent.